 Separate booklets with detailed information are available from the Business Office on group health and life insurance, long-term disability insurance, and the pension plan.

-Family member benefits are available to a spouse and unmarried dependent children under 19 years of age, including any family member who is also an employee of Earlham College.
-Unmarried dependent children who are full-time students are eligible for coverage until their 25th birthday.
 If an employee does not have a family at the time of his/her initial enrollment, he/she will be given a thirty-one (31) day enrollment period for dependent coverage beginning on the date that he/she is married and upon the birth or adoption of the first child.
-If dependent coverage is not elected during established enrollment periods, and later desired, it will be necessary to provide evidence that the spouse and/or unmarried dependent child meet the requirements established by the health plan.
-Contact the Business Office for further information.
+If dependent coverage is not elected during this period and later desired, it will be necessary to provide evidence that the spouse and/or unmarried dependent child meet the requirements established by the health plan.
+Contact the Human Resources Office for further information.

 Health care coverage for full-time employees begins on the first day of employment.
 If elected, health care coverage for dependents begins on the first day of the first full pay period worked following the first day of employment or on the first day of employment if that is the first business day of the full pay period.

 Same-sex domestic partners may be eligible for dependent coverage.
-For further information, contact the Business Office.
+For further information, contact the Human Resources Office.

 In the event that a full-time employee is disabled and receiving either Workman’s Compensation or Long-Term Disability Benefits, Earlham will continue to pay the employer portion of the employee’s group health care premium.
 While disabled, the employee is responsible for paying the employee share.
 If the employee has a past due premium, then at the sole discretion of the College the health care coverage may be terminated.

 Eligibility ceases on the last day of employment.
 All employees are eligible to continue their health insurance coverage for themselves and their dependents as by federal law (COBRA).
-Contact the Business Office for details.
+Contact the Human Resources Office for details.

-A booklet that explains the plan in detail is available from the Business Office.
-When an employee becomes insured, he/she will receive the booklet and an identification card.
+Booklets that explain the plans in detail are available through the providers’ websites.
+When an employee becomes insured, he/she will receive an identification card.
 All claims are filed directly with the health care plan administrator.

 Long-term disability insurance is available to all full-time Earlham employees upon the beginning date of full-time employment at the employee’s expense.
 After completing one continuous year of full-time service, all full-time Earlham employees are automatically enrolled in the long-term disability insurance plan at Earlham’s expense.